How much is my home worth?

 You are not required, as the seller, to get an appraisal, but if you want to know exactly what your home is worth, this is the way to know for sure.
 They are impartial, since they have nothing to gain from the sale of the home, and will look at some of the same elements a home inspection looks at.

-Of course, hiring an appraiser isn’t free (average of $250-450), unlike a CMA, since any realtor you ask will hope to be the person you list your home with.What is the average cost of a house in Las Vegas?
+Of course, hiring an appraiser isn’t free (average of $250-450), unlike a CMA, since any real estate professional you ask will hope to be the person you list your home with.What is the average cost of a house in Las Vegas?
 Las Vegas, NV housing market homes average around $283,000.
 The average price per square foot is $157 depending on your location in Clark County Nevada.

 When you move forward with your house sale knowing fully about Las Vegas house values, and where your own home will fit into that market, you can do so confidently knowing what offers to entertain and what offers you don’t need to accept.
 When your ready to move forward with your Las Vegas house sale, contact us for your free report.

 We provide this service for Las Vegas & Henderson.
-Get a real estimate for you home prepared by a Las Vegas realtor click here.
+Get a real estimate for you home prepared by a Las Vegas real estate expert click here.